Semantic Information Recovery in Wireless Networks: A Framework for Semantics

-This article does not only distinct itself on a conceptual, but also on a technical level from \cite{shao_learning_2022, shao_task-oriented_2023}: We follow a different strategy to solve \eqref{eq:ibm}.
-First, let us assume the \rv s to be discrete.
-Indeed, this is true if the \rv s are processed discretely with finite resolution on digital signal processors, as in the numerical example of Sec. \ref{sec:3}.
-Then, we can upper bound compression rate $\mi{\semvec;\xvec}$ by the sum of entropies of any output $\xvar_{\indx}$ of the encoder $\prob_{\txpars}(\xvec|\semvec)$:
+Now, let us assume the \rv s to be discrete so that $\HE[\xvec|\semvec]\ge 0$.
+Indeed, this is true if the \rv s are processed discretely with finite resolution on digital signal processors, as in the numerical example of Sec.~\ref{sec:3}.
+As long as $\mi[\txpars]{\semvec;\xvec}<\capa$, all information of the discrete \rv s can be transmitted through the channel with arbitrary low error probability according to Shannon's channel coding theorem \cite{shannon_mathematical_1948}.
+Then, we can upper bound encoder compression $\mi[\txpars]{\semvec;\xvec}$ and thus compression rate $\mi[\txpars]{\semvec;\yvec}$ by the sum of entropies of any output $\xvar_{\indx}$ \cite{cover_elements_2006} of the encoder $\prob_{\txpars}(\xvec|\semvec)$ - each with cardinality $\abs[\xset]$: